 Unlike some towns, Ashville isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Ashville are a mix of both white- and blue-collar jobs.
 Overall, Ashville is a town of sales and office workers, service providers, and managers.
 There are especially a lot of people living in Ashville who work in sales jobs (15.14%), management occupations (15.04%), and office and administrative support (6.97%).

-A relatively large number of people in Ashville telecommute to their jobs.
-Overall, about 9.87% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.87% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Ashville is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Ashville is a great place for families with children to consider.
+First of all, many other families with children live here, making Ashville a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Ashville has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Ashville’s overall crime rate is lower than average for the country.

 As is often the case in a small town, Ashville doesn't have a public transportation system that people use for their commute.